 Please note that some associate degrees, transfer credits, AP credits, and concurrent enrollment credits may cover some of the Foundation requirements.
 Please see Getting Started for details.

-Q: I transferred to BYU-Idaho with an associate degree, but I am still required to take two Foundations courses, Family Foundations (FDREL 200) and Analytical Thinking and Moral Judgment (FDCNC 250).
+Q: I transferred to BYU-Idaho with an associate degree, but I am still required to take Family Foundations (FDREL 200).
 I thought my degree would satisfy all Foundation requirements.
-Can you explain why I need these two courses plus remaining religion credits?
+Can you explain why I need this course plus remaining religion credits?

-A: Family Foundations and Analytical Thinking and Moral Judgment are two courses unique to our goal of developing disciple-leaders at BYU-Idaho.
-The learning opportunity in each of these courses will be a valuable part of the student experience and is required for everyone that attends BYU-Idaho.
+A: Family Foundations is a course unique to our goal of developing disciple-leaders at BYU-Idaho.
+The learning opportunity in this courses will be a valuable part of the student experience and is required for everyone that attends BYU-Idaho.
 Fourteen credits of religion are required for bachelor-degree seeking students.
 Religion credits are adjusted based on how many credits you have transferred to BYU-Idaho.
 Please see this chart that shows how this works.

 Q: My goal is to transfer to BYU.
 What classes will transfer?